valeriagrazzini/currency-bot/README.md

 -  `signalEvent.js` - is the event class derived from EventEmitter

 -  `signalEventHandler.js` - is the function attached to the signalEvent Listener.
-It saves de bot data into the database.
+It saves the bot data into the database.

 to run the tests, in the terminal run the command: